telerik/winforms-docs/knowledge-base/pdfviewer-silent-print.md

 >note If you don't assign the RadPrintDocument.PrintController property, then you get a default print controller.
 An instance of **PrintControllerWithStatusDialog** which displays the progress dialog, counting pages.
 If you don't want to show the small printing dialog counting the pages, you can initialize the RadPrintDocument.**PrintController** property to a new System.Drawing.Printing.**StandardPrintController** instance.

+## Assembly References

+If you add the RadPdfViewer at run time you need to add references to the following assemblies:

+* Telerik.WinControls.PdfViewer
+* Telerik.WinControls
+* Telerik.WinControls.UI
+* TelerikCommon
+* Telerik.Windows.Documents.Fixed
+* Telerik.Windows.Documents.Core
+* Telerik.Windows.Zip.dll

 # See Also

 * [RadPdfViewer]({%slug winforms/pdfviewer%})